Class 101 College Planning Franchise Continues to Grow Nationwide and Builds Support Staff at Our Lexington Headquarters

 Class 101 is a national college planning franchise that helps high school students get into better colleges and qualify for higher amounts of scholarships and financial aid.
 We address a common problem: the college application process is complicated, competitive and stressful, resulting in students who don’t get enough, or any, financial aid and often end up at the wrong school.

 “We are really excited about our new home office space.
-As we expand, we are focused on providing top-notch support to help our franchisees succeed,” says Tom Pabin, CEO and founder of Class 101.
+As we expand, we are focused on providing top-notch support to help our franchisees succeed,” says Tom Pabin, founder of Class 101.
 “We are ramping up quickly as demand for our college planning services grows and as word spreads about the amazing results our students get in terms of higher ACT scores, scholarships and financial aid.
 There’s a big demand for the services our franchisees provide.”

 For educators, guidance counselors, youth pastors and others with an entrepreneurial mindset, Class 101 offers a great opportunity to operate a low-overhead business while positively impacting the lives of young people.
 The Class 101 support team helps franchisees as they network and build their client base.